 Understanding Laws in Georgia About Using Bicycles on Public Roads

 In Georgia, bicycles are classified as vehicles and have to follow all of the same rules of the road that car and truck drivers have to follow, including stopping at stop signs and red lights, yielding the right of way, and signaling before turns.
 They also have to follow the speed limit, although this is not usually a critical issue for cyclists.
-If riding at night, you need to equip your bicycle with a headlight and either a red rear light or a red rear reflector.
+If riding at night, bike riders need to equip their bicycle with a headlight and either a red rear light or a red rear reflector.

-Like motor vehicle drivers, cyclists must yield to pedestrians.
+Like motor vehicle drivers, bike riders must yield to pedestrians.
 If a pedestrian is in a crosswalk, cyclists are legally required to stop and wait until the pedestrian has completely finished crossing the road.
 Cyclists are required to yield to pedestrians at all times, even if what the pedestrian is doing is technically illegal, such as jaywalking.

-Also, there are specific laws that only apply to bicycle operators.
+Also, there are specific laws that only apply to bicycle riders.
 For example, bicyclists need to ride as close to the right-hand side of the road as is safely possible except when turning left.
 Before turning left, the bicyclist needs to move into the left-turn lane or to the left-hand side of the road.

 It is illegal to ride a bicycle on a sidewalk in Georgia.
 In Georgia, anyone under the age of 16 who is riding a bicycle on a public road must wear an approved safety helmet.
 Minors under the age of 16 who violate bicycle use laws will not be fined or imprisoned, but their parents or guardians can be charged with a misdemeanor.

-Bicyclists can be convicted of reckless endangerment, reckless driving, illegal obstruction of roadways, and hit-and-runs if they cause a bicycle accident and leave the scene without identifying themselves, or providing assistance to anyone who may need help.
+Bicyclists can be convicted of reckless endangerment, reckless driving, illegal obstruction of roadways, and hit-and-runs if they cause a bike accident and leave the scene without identifying themselves, or providing assistance to anyone who may need help.

-In Georgia during a recent 10-year period, there were 5,834 accidents caused by a car and a bicycle crash, which resulted in 4,482 bicycle accident injuries and 63 fatalities – a 77% injury rate and a 1.4% fatality rate.
+In Georgia during a recent 10-year period, there were 5,834 accidents caused by a car and a bicycle crash, which resulted in 4,482 accident injuries and 63 fatalities – a 77% injury rate and a 1.4% fatality rate.

 - The bicyclist was assigned some or all of the fault in 50% of the accidents.